AdmiralCloud/ac-redislock/README.md

 LockKey has the following parameters
 + redisKey - STRING required name for the key
 + expires - OPTIONAL INT seconds after the lock is released, defaults to 10 seconds
-+ values - OPTIONAL STRING value for this redisKey.
++ value - OPTIONAL STRING value for this redisKey.
 Use it to compare/secure lock values

+ReleaseKey has the following parameters
++ redisKey - STRING required name for the key
++ value - if set will be compared with the redisKey value before releasing.
+If not matching, the function will return an error message

 ## Examples